HIGHLIGHTS-Tennis-French Open day seven | Sports-Games

-Highlights of the seventh day at the French Open, the final Grand Slam tournament of the year, on Saturday (all times GMT): 1250 KENIN POWERS INTO ROUND FOUR
+Highlights of the seventh day at the French Open, the final Grand Slam tournament of the year, on Saturday (all times GMT): 1340 JABEUR TOPPLES SABALENKA

-Australian Open champion Sofia Kenin, seeded fourth in Paris, converted six of her nine break point opportunities and struck 34 winners en route a 6-2 6-0 win over Romania's Irina Bara.
-1240 CARRENO BUSTA BATTLES PAST BAUTISTA AGUT
+Tunisia's Ons Jabeur became the first Arab woman to reach the fourth round at Roland Garros after producing a shock 7-6(7) 2-6 6-3 win over eighth seed Aryna Sabalenka of Belarus.
+1335 ZHANG BREAKS FRENCH HEARTS

-In an all-Spanish third round encounter, 17th seed Pablo Carreno Busta proved too strong for 10th seed Roberto Bautista Agut in a 6-4 6-3 5-7 6-4 victory.
-READ MORE:
+China's Zhang Shuai overcame a spirited challenge from French wildcard Clara Burel to win 7-6(2) 7-5.
+Both players were vulnerable on serve and shared 36 break point opportunities before Zhang found a breakthrough to seal victory in just over two hours.

 German qualifier Daniel Altmaier ousts seventh seed Berrettini Rublev swats aside Anderson to reach fourth round in Paris